UMN-CMS/HiggsAnalysis-CombinedLimit/README.md

 To make a limit plot:

-Collect the above asymptotic limit root files into a results directory, such as fit_results_v5_Jan17_2019
+Collect the above asymptotic limit root files for all mass points into a results directory, such as fit_results_v5_Jan17_2019

 ```
 root -l -q 'makePlots.C+("Jan17_2019","fit_results_v5_Jan17_2019","2017","RPV")'